"Teflon Angie" averts pre-election blow from drone affair

 Thomas de Maiziere, Merkel's former chief of staff and perhaps her closest cabinet ally, has come under intense pressure since announcing last month that Germany was cancelling plans to purchase four Euro Hawk reconnaissance drones.

-Opposition parties have accused him of withholding information about problems with the project and waiting too long to scrap it, wasting some 680 million euros (578.2 million pounds) in taxpayer money.
+Opposition parties have accused him of withholding information about problems with the project and waiting too long to scrap it, wasting some 680 million euros in taxpayer money.

 De Maiziere firmly rejected those allegations and vowed to stay in office, even as he admitted to "major problems" in his ministry and threatened consequences for key staff he said had kept him in the dark about cost issues linked to the drones.